Sleep deprivation: Impact on the sleep-wake cycle

 Some research shows that sleep deprivation dysregulates the sleep-wake cycle.
 Multiple studies that identified the role of the hypothalamus and multiple neural systems controlling circadian rhythms and homeostasis have been helpful in understanding sleep deprivation better.

 Some recent studies also show that sleep deprivation alters the expression of genes.
-These genes are responsible for reguating circadian rhythms as well as metabolism and immune function.
+These genes are responsible for regulating circadian rhythms as well as metabolism and immune function.

 To describe the temporal course of the sleep-wake cycle, a two-process model of sleep regulation can be mentioned.
 This model proposes a homeostatic process (Process S) and a circadian process (Process C) that interact to define the time and intensity of sleep.
 Process S represents the drive for sleep, increasing during wakefulness and decreasing during sleep until a defined threshold level, while Process C is the oscillator responsible for these levels.
 When being sleep deprived, homeostatic pressure accumulates to the point that waking functions will be degraded even at the highest circadian drive for wakefulness.